 Pulse of Science

-We at va-Q-tec are proud to call numerous researchers next to out founders Dr. Joachim Kuhn and Dr. Roland Caps our colleagues.
+We at va-Q-tec are proud to call numerous researchers next to the founders Dr. Joachim Kuhn and Dr. Roland Caps our colleagues.
 Here is a selection of their published articles.

 Alternative low cost based core systems for vacuum insulation panels